drewdeponte/Constraid/README.md

 ```

 The `flush` methods simply create one or more equivalency constraints between the two views
 and the appropriate attributes.
-List of the short versions of all the `flush` methods are
+A list of the short versions of all the `flush`
-provided below.
+methods are provided below.

 ```swift
 flush(viewA, withLeadingEdgeOf: viewB)